jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ## 1 Preamble

-This README is a walkthrough of the R notebooks, R scripts and Bash scripts stored in this repository, and used in the Anthropoid Calculus Microbiome Evolution project.
+This README is a walk-through of the R notebooks, R scripts and Bash scripts stored in this repository, and used in the Anthropoid Calculus Microbiome Evolution project.